Ava-Vispilio/Deluminator/README.md

 2. If it is indeed fake news, it will recommend 3 other sources for the user to cross-reference

 Goal #1 is achieved using a pre-trained BERT model validated using the [Fakeddit Dataset](https://fakeddit.netlify.app/)
-Goal #2 is achieved by parsing the text to find the top 5 most repeated terms, then searching the web to return the top 3 more relevant results as links
+Goal #2 is achieved by parsing the text to find the top 5 most repeated terms, then searching the web to return the top 3 most relevant results as links

 ##  How We Built It
 Our approach combines ML/AI in the form of NLP and the Google Custom Search API in an extension

 Data Collection
- - We used the Fakeddit Dataset to validate our model
+ - We used the Fakeddit Dataset (based on a collection of Reddit posts and headlines) to validate our model
- - It is based on a collection of Reddit posts and headlines

 Preprocessing & Feature Engineering
 - Standard NLP techniques: Text cleaning, tokenization, embedding